jdblundell/jdblundell.github.io/2021-forney-council.md

 represent them properly

 ### Question 3
-** What specific plans or strategies do you have to bridge the divide between the city and stakeholders such as police fire economic development and Forney isd **
+**What specific plans or strategies do you have to bridge the divide between the city and stakeholders such as police fire economic development and Forney ISD**
 #### Mary Penn
 okay the specific plans
 that I have for uniting